zainabahmad15/gotestapp/README.md

     Caution must be taken in creating multiple references to the same slice while using a command such as `d := append(a[:2],a[3:]...)` because otherwise we get strange behaviors and since we do not have any way to keep the data same we must create a copy the original slice using loops before creating a reference

 ## Maps
-- Declare usign the map literal \
+- Declare using the map literal \
   `mapName := map[string]int `// map[type of key] type of value
     ```
     package main